kylejcho/covidMemeCure/README.md

 **Future improvements list**

-*Making it simpler for users to add their own GIPHY developer API code and search criteria.
+\*Making it simpler for users to add their own GIPHY developer API code and search criteria.
-*Add more styling to the background
+\*Add more styling to the background.
-\*Add sound affects to button click
+\*Add sound affects to button click.